 Services and fees

-Ensure the manager can do everything that you consider an absolute necessity, such as finding tenants and collecting owner fees or rent.
+Ensure the manager can do everything that you consider an absolute necessity, such as collecting fees and overseeing repairs.
 Most associations will want to hire a property management company that will:

-Some property owners or boards will select a management company based on cost alone.
+Some boards will select a management company based on cost alone.
 We would advise against this.
-Property managers who charge a lower initial fee may cost more in the long run because they provide fewer standard services.
+Property managers who charge a lower base fee may cost more in the long run because they provide fewer standard services.
 Look for a company that will provide the services you need at a reasonable price.

 Liability

-Looking after a multi-residential property is a significant responsibility.
-As such, the manager does need protection.
+Looking after a governed community is a significant responsibility.
+As such, the manager needs protection.
 However, this clause is not intended to give the property manager permission to be negligent.
 Clients can include a “reasonable care” clause in the contract.
 The clause obliges the manager to make careful decisions.
 For example, if the manager hires a trustworthy contractor who causes damage to the property, the manager is not responsible for that damage.
 However, if the manager randomly selects a contractor who has a reputation for doing bad work, then they may be held accountable for that decision and costs if there is an accident.

 Terms of agreement